 - Scraping picks for fingernails

 - Envelopes and labels for storing and delivering evidence

 Officers may also want suspects to submit to a polygraph test.
 Also known as a “lie detector test,” a polygraph is intended to measure your physiological reactions to see if you are lying, including your breathing, blood pressure, and heart rate.
-While police still conduct these tests, the results are rarely admissible at trial, since the evidence can often be unreliable.
-In the event that polygraph results are admitted at trial, your defense attorney should ensure that the jury receives specific instructions regarding the unreliable science of this type of tests.
+While police still conduct these tests, the results are rarely admissible at trial since the evidence can often be unreliable, as summarize here in a study by the National Academy of Sciences.
+In the event that polygraph results are admitted at trial, your defense attorney should ensure that the jury receives specific instructions regarding the unreliability of these tests.